ppeerapat/Siametrics-Frontend-Test/readme.md

 yarn install
 ```

-3. Start a frontend server
+3. Start a frontend server as development

 ```
 yarn start